mindsmiths/docs/docs/Coding Environment/connecting-git.md

 ### Pull an existing repo

-In case you want to pull the code from an exisitng repo, you should've receives a Mindsmiths web IDE that's specifically prepared to make this process as easy as possible.
+In case you want to pull the code from an exisitng repo, you should've received a Mindsmiths web IDE that's specifically prepared to make this process as easy as possible.
 > If you don't have  Mindsmiths web IDE that led you here you can ask for one on our [Discord channel](https://discord.gg/knYDVJ5Ez8).

 You just need to run the script that will set everything up.